-easYgen-340 easYgen-3400/3500 LS-511/521 Mode Symbol Mode Symbol Function GCB/L- Att L-MCB A03 One or more easYgen with one LS-5 unit, acting on the GGB and GCB/L-GGB/L-MCB L-GGB (A04) One or more easygen with one LS-5 unit, acting on the GGB and another LS-5 unit, acting on the MCB in a fixed application.
+easYgen-3400/3500 LS-511/521 Mode Symbol Mode Symbol Function GCB/L- GGB/L-MCB A11 L-MCB A03 One or more easYgen with one LS-5 unit, acting on the GGB and L-GGB A04 another LS-5 unit, acting on the MCB in a fixed application.
 Multiple isolated and/or mains parallel operation.
 The same handling as in the GCB/GGB/MCB mode, but the GGB and MCB is operated through the LS-5.
-This application mode provides the following functions: Handling of the GCB (dead bus closure, synchronization, open) intitiated by start command in AUTO or individually in MAN mode.
-Handling of the GGB (dead bus closure, synchronization, open) intitiated by start command in AUTO or individually in MAN mode according to the rule of the GCB/GGB/MCB mode.
-Handling of the MCB (dead bus closure, synchronization, open) in AUTO and MANUAL according to the rules of the GCB/GGB/MCB mode.
-Measuring and monitoring of generator values (voltage, frequency, phase rotation, current and power).
-Measuring of generator busbar values (voltage, frequency) Indicating of mains values (voltage, frequency, phase angle) sent from the LS-5.
+This application mode provides the following functions: Handling of the GCB (dead bus closure, synchronization, open) inti- tiated by start command in AUTO or individually in MAN mode.
+Handling of the GGB (dead bus closure, synchronization, open) intitiated by start command in AUTO or individually in MAN mode according to the rule of the GCB/GGB/MCB mode. : Handling of the MCB (dead bus closure, synchronization, open) in AUTO and MANUAL according to the rules of the GCB/GGB/MCB mode.
+Measuring and monitoring of generator values (voltage, frequency, phase rotation, current and power). ■ Measuring of generator busbar values (voltage, frequency) Indicating of mains values (voltage, frequency, phase angle) sent from the LS-5.
+Indicating of active and reactive power at the interchange point sent from LS-5.
 Regulating Import/Export power with active and reactive power sent from LS-5.
 Run-up synchronization, acting on the GCB or GCB/GGB, is possible.